(Last updated on August 5, 2024.)

 On MuseScore, a “+” or “V” sign can be assigned to a chord, not to a note in the chord.

-If you want to apply “+” or “V” effect on a subset of chord note, do not use “+” or “V” on MuseScore (MusicXML), but use Note Name Change command for Sukui and Hajiki or the Pizzicato directive on JapoScore.
+If you want to apply the “+” or “V” effect on a subset of chord note, do not use “+” or “V” on MuseScore (MusicXML), but use the Note Name Change command for Sukui and Hajiki or the Pizzicato directive on JapoScore.

 Harmonics